Counselors

 Are you a CMIT Alumni or a student who no longer attends CMIT?

-- If you need the transcript in HARD COPY – you must submit the request through ScribOrder and then immediately send a follow-up email to Transcript Manager, Ms. Gaudette (ngaudette@cmitacademy.org) to identify a pick-up date and time.
+• If you need the transcript in HARD COPY – you must submit the request through ScribOrder and then immediately send a follow-up email to Transcript Manager, Dr. Gaudette (ngaudette@cmitacademy.org) to identify a pick-up date and time.

 Scheduling Process

-By the end of February, teachers will make recommendations to the CMIT Scheduling Team for Core Subjects (Math, English, Social Studies, Science, Language, Technology) for their students.
+By the end of February, Core Subject Teachers (Math, English, Social Studies, Science, Language Technology) will make recommendations to the CMIT Scheduling Team for Core Subjects.

-In early March, Counselors will send course placements to students (including AP decisions).
+In early March, students will be able to see their Course Placements within Synergy (including AP Placements).
 At that time, families will be able to appeal course placements if necessary.

-All Course Placement appeals must be requested through the SY23 Course Placement Appeal Request Form.
-Please note, this form is only accessible using student CMIT email addresses, so if a parent/guardian is requesting a Course Placement appeal, they must work with their student to complete the form by April 1, 2022 at 3:00pm, at which time the Request Form will be closed.
+All Course Placement appeals must be requested through the Course Placement Appeal Form, which is emailed out by the Counseling Department to all Students and Families.
+Please note, this form is only accessible using student CMIT email addresses, so if a parent/guardian is requesting a Course Placement appeal, they must work with their student to complete the form by March 31st, 2025 at 3:00pm, at which time the Request Form will be closed.

 For Course Placement appeals to move up a level (i.e. from Honors to AP, or an appeal to go to a more rigorous course):